greensam/crimsoncomp/asst3/asst3.md

 This week, we're going to make our own mock (mock as in fake, not as in making fun; don't do that or we'll eat you) online newspaper using Django!

 We'll walk you through step-by-step (via an abridged version of the full [Django tutorial](https://docs.djangoproject.com/en/1.8/intro/tutorial01/)).
 Fair warning: there is quite a bit to read!
 However, what you actually have to do is not too nebulous.
-If you're ever confused, don't be afraid to ask Jessica (jessica.zhu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) for help!
+If you're ever confused, don't be afraid to ask Gabbi (gabbi.merz@thecrimson.com) or Lydia (lydia.goldberg@thecrimson.com) for help!

 ## Setting up
 1. Create the virtual environment for your project, if you haven't already.
 If you want to call it `crimson`, try running